Birth Doula Blog

 Why Exploring Your Unwanted Birth Matters

 When it comes to labor prep you know to get your body ready for the big day.
-You will practice yoga, find a breathing technique that works for you, fuel your body with the right food, and become mindful about your body's mechanics.
+You will practice yoga, find a breathing technique that works for you, fuel your body with the right food, and become mindful of your body's mechanics.
 But did you know the most important labor work is mental?

 The deepest work you will do in labor is emotional, mental, and spiritual.
 You will need to surrender to the great mystery that is childbirth.
 You will not know how or when baby will come.
-You will need to give up any time limits, expectations, and control in order to go deep within yourself and labor peacefully.
-Labor is not a time for holding back our primal instincts nor allowing fear to hold us back.
+You will need to give up any time limits, expectations, and control to go deep within yourself and labor peacefully.
+Labor is not a time for holding back our primal instincts or allowing fear to hold us back.
 It's a time of surrender and acceptance.

 Curious about doula coverage with Tricare?
 Read on to learn more and reach out if you have other questions!